Air Serbia has today announced that it will be launching service to Chicago as of 2023, marking the carrier’s second route to the United States.

 - In April 2021, Air Serbia got rid of its previous Airbus A330-200 (presumably it was on a five year lease), and picked up a former Aeroflot Airbus A330-200; Air Serbia got much better lease terms on this plane, so it has proven much more economical

 It’s great to see Air Serbia expanding, in the sense that the airline adds global connectivity from Belgrade, and Serbia is also a useful gateway for the region.
-Furthermore, it’s possible to redeem Air Canada Aeroplan points and Etihad Guest miles for travel on Air Serbia.
 Unfortunately my recent experience on Air Serbia left quite a bit to be desired, though, as the airline has greatly cut back its soft product.

 What do you make of Air Serbia adding Chicago flights?